 Don’t skimp on the garlic.
 Garlic makes everything better.
 And it’s a super food.

-Add in a can of diced tomatoes, black beans, and lean ground beef.
+Add in diced tomatoes, black beans, and lean ground beef to the aromatics already sizzling in the skillet.

 Keeping with the easy ‘n quick dinner theme, we use our favorite all-natural cornbread mix from Trader Joes.
 Feel free to use your favorite brand, as long as the package is about 15 oz.